"A summer experience inside the Arctic Circle"

 The Islands that make up the Lofoten Archipelago have one of the world's highest temperature relative to latitude variances thanks to the Gulf Stream which culminates in Lofoten.
 This makes the winters mild, for Arctic standards, and beautiful summers.
 Being in the Arctic Circle means that Lofoten experiences the amazing midnight sun phenomenon.
 The sun doesn't set from 25 May to 17 July; conversely, polar nights span from 9 December to 4 January.

 Lofoten's islands are so close together that you feel like it is one long mountain range.
-The islands are nearly all linked by a plethora of amazing bridges; you will find the infrastructure in Norway is amazing.
+The islands are nearly all linked by a plethora of amazing bridges; the infrastructure in Norway is very impressive.

-Due to the mild winters Lofoten is the ideal place to watch the Northern Lights; this is definitely on my list of things to do!
+Due to the mild winters Lofoten is one of the best places to watch the Northern Lights!

 How to get to and around Lofoten